prebid/Prebid.js/PR_REVIEW.md

 - Confirm that the module
   - is not loading external code.
 If it is, escalate to the #prebid-js Slack channel.
   - is reading `config` from the function signature rather than calling `getConfig`.
+  - Is practicing reasonable data minimization, eg not sending all eids over the wire without publisher whitelisting
   - is sending data to the bid request only as either First Party Data or in bidRequest.rtd.RTDPROVIDERCODE.
   - is making HTTPS requests as early as possible, but not more often than needed.
   - doesn't force bid adapters to load additional code.